theNewDynamic/chrisabani.com/src/pages/about-chris.md

 ### AWARDS/GRANTS/HONORS

-2014 -&nbsp;Winner of the Edgar Prize
+2014 - Winner of the Edgar Prize

-2014 -&nbsp;Finalist for the Hurston Wright Legacy Award in Fiction
+2014 -Finalist for the Hurston Wright Legacy Award in Fiction

 2014 - Elected to the American Academy of Arts and Sciences